 Warm air coming in from the outside of the refrigerator leads to condensation when it comes in contact with the fridge freezer’s cold air.
 If the doors of the refrigerator are opened frequently or if they are not sealed properly, the warmer air outside will get into the appliance.
 This condensation then turns into moisture or frost.

 To avoid this, try not to open the door too often, or leave it open for too long.
 Make sure food or other items are not obstructing the doors from being closed.

 The fridge may have been set to a lower temperature than required.
 The recommended temperature is around 4 °C to 5 °C for the fridge and around -18 °C for the freezer compartment.
 Check the setting and adjust it if necessary.

 Avoid placing hot food inside the appliance

-Your fridge will take longer to stabilize its inner temperature when it is loaded with hot food.
-Wait for the food cool down before putting it into the appliance.
+Your fridge will take longer to stabilise its inner temperature when it is loaded with hot food.
+Wait for the food to cool down before putting it into the appliance.

 Store food and liquids properly

-Liquids or food containing liquid might contributing to moisture forming inside.
-Also, Foods like lettuce and fruit release moisture inside the appliance as they cool down.
+Liquids or food containing liquid might be contributing to moisture forming inside.
+Also, foods like lettuce and fruit release moisture inside the appliance as they cool down.
 To avoid this, wrap these items in paper towels and always store food in sealed, refrigerator-safe and moisture-proof containers or wraps.